pankaj-kumar34/terraform-provider-ibm/website/docs/r/pn_application_chrome.html.markdown

 The following arguments are supported:

-- `application_id` - (Required, string) The guid of the push notifications instance.
+- `guid` - (Required, string) The unique guid of the push notifications instance.
-- `api_key` - (Required, string) Server key that provides Push Notification service authorized access to Google services that is used for Chrome Web Push.
+- `server_key` - (Required, string) Server key that provides Push Notification service authorized access to Google services that is used for Chrome Web Push.
 - `web_site_url` - (Required, string) The URL of the website/web application that should be permitted to subscribe to Web Push.

 ## Attribute Reference